rzeldent/esp32-smartdisplay/README.md

 ## Rotation of the display and touch

 The library supports rotating for most of the controllers using hardware.
 Support for the direct 16bits parallel connection is done using software emulation (in LVGL).
-Rotating the touch is also done when rotating.
+Rotating the touch is done by LVGL when rotating.

+From the LVGL documentation:
+*The rotation values are relative to how you would rotate the physical display in the clockwise direction.
+Thus, LV_DISP_ROT_90 means you rotate the hardware 90 degrees clockwise, and the display rotates 90 degrees counterclockwise to compensate.*

 Rotating is done calling the ```lv_disp_set_rotation``` function in the LVGL library with the rotation: